-ACC members strive to reduce air emissions associated with chemical manufacturing and to be transparent about their progress.
+ACC members are working to reduce air emissions associated with chemical manufacturing and to be transparent about their progress.
 Through Responsible Care®, ACC member companies publicly report their progress in reducing air emissions from their facilities:

 - ACC members track core air quality indicators by measuring facility emissions of sulfur oxide (SOx) and nitrogen oxide (NOx).
-From 2010 to 2019, ACC members reduced SOx emissions by 69 percent and NOx emissions by 30 percent.
+Since 2017, ACC members have reduced SOx emissions by 18 percent and NOx emissions by 39 percent.